 - Social functionality lets you encourage a culture of learning where knowledge sharing and communication are central elements.

 - Game mechanics make the experience more alluring.

 - Mobile learning technology helps to get just-in-time learning to the right people when it matters most.

 Employee engagement is crucial if you want your employee training to have a lasting effect.
+By making sure your employees are engaged in their training, you will see impact in your organisation.
 Traditional learning platforms don’t have what it takes to get a return on your training investment.
 You need an Engagement Engine!